nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ## Loading of sample data
 You can find the sample data at `SampleData.xml` in the same folder as this document.
-To load sample data, follow the steps below:
+To load sample data, follow the steps below: <br>
 1. Download dodobird.jar from our release <br>
 2. Place dodobird.jar at a directory of your preference <br>
-3. Run dodobird.jar at that directory <br>
-4. Exit dodobird <br>
-5. Delete the data file at the subdirectory `./data/dodobird.xml` <br>
+3. Create a subdirectory with name `data`
 6. Copy SampleData.xml to the `./data/` subdirectory and rename it `dodobird.xml` <br>
-7. Rerun dodobird.jar <br>
+7. Run dodobird.jar <br>
 8. You now have the sample data loaded <br>

 ## Add command